2025 Xi'an Grand Prix: Round four (last 16)

-The defending champion Kyren Wilson (pictured in 2022) did not pot a ball against Shaun Murphy, who scored 533 points without reply.
+The defending champion Kyren Wilson (pictured in 2022) did not pot a ball against Shaun Murphy, who scored 533 points without reply and won the match 5–0.

-Murphy whitewashed the defending champion and world number two Kyren Wilson, making breaks of 74, 141, 133, 84, and 84.
+Murphy made breaks of 74, 141, 133, 84, and 84 as he whitewashed the defending champion and world number two Kyren Wilson.
 Murphy scored 533 points without reply, 23 points short of O'Sullivan's all-time professional record of 556 unanswered points against Walden at the 2014 Masters and 14 points short of Bingham's ranking event record of 547 points without reply against Sam Baird at the 2016 China Open.
-Wilson, who did not pot a ball during the encounter, received his only six points of the match when Murphy fouled the pink at the end of the last frame.
+Wilson did not pot a ball, receiving his only six points of the match when Murphy fouled the pink at the end of the last frame.
 "That's pretty much as good as I've ever played," said Murphy afterwards.
-"You play so many matches around the world throughout your life and every now and then it comes together.
-I knew I had to do it against [Wilson], he is a great champion."
-Gary Wilson also recorded a whitewash victory over He, making breaks of 84, 101, 117, and 89.
-Daniel Wells made four half-century breaks as he beat Milkins 5–2, while 20-year-old Pullen defeated Hill 5–1 to reach the quarter-finals of a ranking event for the first time in his career.
+"You play so many matches around the world throughout your life and every now and then it comes together."
+Gary Wilson also recorded a whitewash victory over He Guoqiang, making breaks of 84, 101, 117, and 89.
+Daniel Wells made four half-century breaks as he beat Milkins 5–2.
+Pullen, aged 20, defeated Hill 5–1 to reach the quarter-finals of a ranking event for the first time in his career.

 O'Sullivan, a semi-finalist in the tournament the previous year, produced two century breaks of 135 and 100 as he established a 4–1 lead over Jak Jones, a former World Championship runner-up.
-Jones made a century of 140 to take frame six, but O'Sullivan secured a 5–2 victory with an 81 break in the seventh.
+Jones made a century of 140 to win frame six, but O'Sullivan then secured a 5–2 victory with an 81 break.
 Ding made centuries of 134 and 121 as he advanced to the quarter-finals with a 5–1 win over Lines.
 "Right now I'm not thinking as far ahead as winning the tournament.
 I don't want to overthink things and I also hope people don't put too much pressure on me," Ding said afterwards.
-Williams recovered from 3–4 behind to defeat Hawkins, making a century of 125 to win the deciding frame.
+Williams recovered from 3–4 behind to defeat Hawkins, making a century of 125 in the deciding frame.
 Lyu Haotian progressed with a 5–3 win over Bingham.